 icrunchdata is on a crusade to personalize the online job experience.
 In 2003, the executive recruiters formed Texas-based icrunchdata because they felt the market wasn't adequately serving the data and technology industry.
-"Companies do not hire resumes, they hire people," says Nevins, 38.
+"Companies do not hire resumes, they hire people," says icrunchdata.
 The duo says their site is more robust then other job sites because it allows job seekers to network, post photos and offer references.
-Nevins was interviewed by Karen Nielsen.

 A. Hiring for business intelligence, data modeling and statistics is extremely strong, even in a down market because companies need specifics on how to better identify their customer base to streamline their direct marketing and database marketing efforts.
 They want to make sure they are spending their money in the best direction, and they do that through business intelligence.